-Me: OK.
+Me: Okay.
 This is it.
 This is the big one.
 Not only is this our 150th story, it’s the 25th anniversary story as well.
 This was a big deal back in 1988.

 Sue: Ooh, that does sound exciting.